tvlfyi/tvix/castore/docs/blobstore-chunking.md

 constructions can be sent [separately][bao-spec].

-This relieves us from the need of having to encode more granular chunking into our data model / identifier upfront, but can make this a mostly a transport/ storage concern.
+This relieves us from the need of having to encode more granular chunking into our data model / identifier upfront, but can make this mostly a transport/ storage concern.

-For the some more description on the (remote) protocol, check `./blobstore-protocol.md`.
+For some more description on the (remote) protocol, check `./blobstore-protocol.md`.

 #### Logical vs. physical chunking